 Business rates retention

-A business rates retention scheme will be introduced from April 2013.
+A business rates retention scheme was introduced in April 2013.
 It will provide a direct link between business rates growth and the amount of money councils have to spend on local people and local services.
 Councils will be able to keep a proportion of the business rates revenue as well as growth on the revenue that is generated in their area.
 This will provide a strong financial incentive for councils to promote economic growth.
 Business rates retention is at the heart of the government’s reform agenda and will help achieve 2 priorities: economic growth and localism.

 At the beginning of the scheme, the government will carry out calculations to ensure that councils with more business rates than their current spending will make a tariff payment to government.
 Similarly, where councils have greater needs than their business rates income, they will receive a top-up payment from the government.
 The total sums of these payments will equal each other.